markscholtz/jekyll_blog/_drafts/CLUG_meetup.markdown

 3GS's zero bars, down in the cozy recess of the Chemical Engineering Building's Seminar Room at UCT is quite impressive.

-We are back on topic and the evening ahead is being discussed.
+OK, back on topic and the evening ahead is being discussed.
 Some of the group are heading out after the talk for food and beer to carry on the conversation (which has yet to start).
 An attendee rocks up in a Darth Vader mask.
 I begin to wonder to myself if this is the modus operandi of choice